SolaceDev/solace-dev-codelabs/markdown/solace-helm-environment-setup/helm-environment-setup.md

 ## Step 2:  Setup the Windows Subsystem for Linux (WSL)
 Duration:  0:10:00

 If you don’t already have the Windows Subsystem for Linux (WSL) configured, then you will need to enable that and install an OS.
-I use Ubuntu and downloaded it from the [Windows Store](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?cid=msft_web_chart&activetab=pivot:overviewtab).
+I use Ubuntu and downloaded it from the [Windows Store](https://www.microsoft.com/en-ca/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab
+).
 Once that is setup, you can open Visual Studio Code and install some extensions.

+Note:  The following steps were done using Ubuntu 18.04 and WSL1.
+At the time of writing Ubuntu 20.04 and WSL2 are just about to be released; the instructions in the following steps differ if using Ubuntu 20.04.

 ## Step 3:  Install Visual Studio Code Extensions
 Duration:  0:02:00